Looking for more in Author Directory?

 Rody Gorman's headshot

-Rody Gorman was born in Dublin in 1960.
-He lectures in creative writing and edits the annual bilingual anthology An Guth.
-He also works as an official and literary translator, with versions to his name of work by Cavafy, Yeats, Neruda, Milosz, Rósewicz, Popa, Holub, Aspenstrom and Snyder amongst others translated into Gaelic.
-He has published collections of poetry of his own in English, Irish and Scottish Gaelic including Fax (1996), Flora From Lusitania (2005) and Zonda?
+Rody Gorman was born in Dublin in 1960, and works as a writer, an editor, a translator and a lecturer.
+He has published collections of poetry in English, Irish and Scottish Gaelic including Fax (1996), Flora From Lusitania (2005) and Zonda?
 Khamsin?
 Sharaav?
 Camanchaca?
 (2006) and Beartan Briste/Burstbrokenshroudloomdeeds (2011).
-His selected poems, Chernilo, were published in 2006 and his most recent collections are Trìtheamhan (2017) and Cuala, Dothra (2021).
-Lorg Eile/Final Call, his latest New and Selected collection, was published in May 2022.
+His most recent collections are Cuala, Dothra (2021), Lorg Eile/Final Call (New and Selected Poems, 2022) and Sa Chnoc (2023), which was awarded the Derick Thompson Poetry Prize 2024.
+His version of Buile Shuibhne, Sweeney: an Intertonguing was published by Francis Boutle Publishers in March 2024.

 Aberdeen City; Aberdeenshire; Angus; Argyll and Bute; Clackmannanshire; Dumfries and Galloway; Dundee; East Ayrshire; East Dunbartonshire; East Lothian; East Renfrewshire; Edinburgh City; Falkirk; Fife; Glasgow City; Highland; Inverclyde; Midlothian; Moray; Na h-Eileanan Siar (Western Isles); North Ayrshire; North Lanarkshire; Orkney Islands; Perth and Kinross; Renfrewshire; Scottish Borders; Shetland; South Ayrshire; South Lanarkshire; Stirling; West Dunbartonshire; West Lothian